bdt-group/log/README.md

 * `exclude_meta`: only makes sense when `formatter` is set to `json`.
 In this case keys listed in this option are excluded from resulting `meta` field of the logged JSON message.
 The default is `[domain, report_cb, gl, error_logger, logger_formatter]`.
+* `print_gun_shutdown_errors`: enables logging gun `noproc` and `{shutdown, normal}` error reports in `shutdown_error` context from gun supervisor.
+Such reports occur when calling process finishes earlier than gun's connection process.
+This situation does not affect application therefore such reports are supressed by default. `true` enables logging of these reports.
+Default is `false`.

 ## Configuration example